StarOfService/carbon/docs/get_started.md

 INFO[2019-02-13T11:06:53+03:00] Saving Carbon package metadata INFO[2019-02-13T11:06:54+03:00] Carbon package has been installed successfully
 ```
 At the [Docker image template](#docker-image-template) section I showed a template for the _image_ field.
 The content for those variables is taken from the provided arguments.
 In our case it's `carbon-test:0.0.1`.
-It works fine for Minikube, but for a real environment you want to push your image to a remote registry like docker-hub.
+It works fine for Minikube, but for a real environment, you want to push your image to a remote registry like docker-hub.
 When you are installing such Carbon package, you provide the remote image identifier.
 This identifier is passed to the templates and thus Kubernetes uses the same docker image which is used for the installation.

 Feel free to use `kubectl` in order to check just created resources.

 ### Installed Carbon packages overview